A 3-Step Plan For When Anxiety Strikes

 - Repeat 5-10 cycles

-You can also try something as simple as placing your hands over your heart, while taking deep breaths in and out from your belly.
-This is proven to activate your parasympathetic nervous system by releasing oxytocin, a chemical that puts you in a more relaxed state.
+You can also try something as simple as placing your hands over your heart while taking deep breaths in and out from your belly.
+What’s the magic of this pose?
+It is like an on-switch for your parasympathetic nervous system, which then releases the oxytocin that causes your whole body to calm down and rellllaaaaax.

 - Be Mindful

 Mindfulness is often a misunderstood concept.
 Frequently thought of as synonymous with meditation, mindfulness simply means non-judgemental observation.

 Approaching our anxiety without judgment allows us to take a step back and look at it rationally.
 It lets us accept it as part of the human experience—without labeling it as “bad” or “weak,” and creating additional anxiety about how we deal with stress as a result.